Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-- Using your fabric marker, trace a pumpkin in the middle of the fabric square, onto the wrong side of one of the main fabric squares.
+- Using your fabric marker, trace the pumpkin in the middle of the fabric square, onto the wrong side of one of the fabric squares for the front panel.

-- Sew on top of the pumpkin shape you traced and back stitch at the start and at the end.
-Set your stitch to a short length so you can better handle all those curves in your pumpkin.
-On the curves, sew a few stitches, leave the needle down, lift your presser foot, and turn it until it’s pointing in the right direction, and repeat until you finish your pumpkin.
+- Sew the pumpkin shape you traced and back stitch at the start and at the end.
+Set your stitch to a short length as it makes it easier to handle all those curves and points in your pumpkin.
+On the curves, sew a few stitches, leave the needle down, lift your presser foot, and slightly turn the fabric until the needle is pointing in the right direction.
+Repeat until you finish sewing the whole pumpkin.

-- Turn one of the layers of fabric inside the other and then turn it out completely so that the seam is hidden and the fabrics are wrong sides together.
+- Push one of the layers of fabric inside the other and then turn it out completely so that the seam is hidden and the fabrics are wrong sides together.
 Use a turning tool or blunt pencil to poke out the points in your pumpkin then press.
 Smooth out the seam with your fingers.
 You just finished the first layer of your coaster.

-- Pin a pumpkin fabric square” right side out and top it with the first layer you made above.
+- Place the “pumpkin fabric square” right side out and top it with the first layer you made above.
 Top stitch around the pumpkin outline.
-This is the top of your coaster!
+This is the front side of your coaster.

-- Now you have the option to use some interfacing for the third main fabric square or add some batting in between all layers.
+- Now you have the option to use some interfacing for the back fabric square or add some batting between all the layers.
 I chose none as my fabric was pretty sturdy and thick enough to work with as is.

-- Sew around the edge with a 1/2″ seam and make sure to back stitch, leaving a 2″ opening for turning the coaster inside out.
+- Sew around the raw edge with a 1/4″ seam and make sure to back stitch at start and end, leaving a 2″ opening for turning the coaster inside out.

-- Turn the coaster inside out and use a turning tool or blunt pencil to poke out the corners.
+- Turn the whole piece inside out and use a turning tool or blunt pencil to poke out the corners.
 Or you can use my method here.

 - Turn the ends under where the opening is and press well.

-- Top stitch the coaster all around the 4 edges.
+- Top stitch the coaster around all 4 edges and you’re done!

-- Done!
-Enjoy your new applique pumpkin coasters!
+Done!
+Enjoy your new reverse applique pumpkin coasters!
 Once you get the hang of it, you’ll whip up a batch of these cuties in no time!